Is Hollister Ethical? Brand Breakdown and 4 Alternatives

 This program educates and supports farmers and cotton suppliers to use less water and harmful chemicals and promote workers’ safety and wellbeing.

-Hollister aims to source 25% of all of its cotton by 2025.
-Introducing more sustainable materials is a step in the right direction; however, this is still a tiny percentage of overall cotton in its supply chain.
+Hollister had aimed to source 25% of its cotton sustainably by 2025.
+While introducing more sustainable materials is a step in the right direction, this was still a small percentage of the brand’s overall cotton supply chain, and it’s unclear whether this target was met.

-We would expect the brand to commit to a more stretching target to drive real change.
+We would expect the brand to commit to more ambitious targets to drive real change.

 Hollister recognizes the importance of shifting to sustainably sourced materials; in a statement on its website, Hollisters spin-off brand Gilly Hicks will be making more styles with eco-friendly materials like recycled fabrics & organic cotton.
 Again a step in the right direction; however, this is currently just an empty statement until we see real change in its product lines.